candrholdings/reactnative-crypto-demo/README.md

 # Step 3: Add an encryption method

-We are going to add another Swift method that encrypt a string with a secret.
+We are going to add another Swift method that encrypt a string with a secret, using native framework called CommonCrypto.

+1. Prepare our project to use `CommonCrypto` from `Security.framework`
+  1. Open project settings
+    1. In the "Linked Frameworks and Libraries" section, find and add `Security.framework` reference
+  3. In `EncryptNatively-Bridging-Header.h`
+    1. Add the following code so that every classes in the project can consume the `CommonCrypto` library

+       ```objective-c
+       #import <CommonCrypto/CommonCrypto.h>
+       ```

-1. Add a method definition to Objective-C class
+2. Add a method definition to Objective-C class
-  1. Open `CryptoProvider.m`
+  1. We will define an `encrypt` method that consume a plain text and a secret, and then returns the result asynchronously
-  2. Add the following code to the class
+  2. Add the following to the file `CryptoProvider.m`

-     ```c
+     ```objective-c
      RCT_EXTERN_METHOD(
        encrypt:(NSString *) plainText
        secret:(NSString *) secret